UoB-COMSM0166/2025-group-19/assignments/Week10/Readme.md

 - This approach reduces memory usage and improves rendering performance, leading to a smoother gaming experience.

 ### Avoid Tracking Unnecessary Data
-- We prioritize user privacy and sustainability by ensuring that no player data is stored.
+- We prioritise user privacy and sustainability by ensuring that no player data is stored.
 - Since no data is collected or tracked, our game minimizes resource consumption related to data storage and processing.

 ### Remove Unused CSS Definitions
-- We maintain a lightweight and optimized stylesheet, using only essential CSS.
+- We maintain a lightweight and optimised stylesheet, using only essential CSS.
 - This reduces unnecessary computations in the rendering process, improving efficiency and reducing energy consumption.

 By integrating these green software patterns, we enhance performance, reduce environmental impact, and create a more sustainable gaming experience.